Title IX - Sex-Based Discrimination

 You have the following rights under Title IX, to the extent applicable at the District:

-- You have the right to fair and equitable treatment and shall not be discriminated against based on your sex.
+- You have the right to fair and equitable treatment and shall not be discriminated against based on your sex, sexual orientation, gender identity or gender expression.

-- You have the right to be provided with an equitable opportunity to participate in all extracurricular activities, including both academics and athletics.
+- You have the right to be provided with an equitable opportunity to participate in all extracurricular activities, including both academics and athletics, regardless of your sex, sexual orientation, gender identity or gender expression.

 - You have the right to inquire of the athletic director at your school or appropriate District personnel as to the athletic opportunities offered by the school.

-- You have the right to apply for athletic scholarships if the District offers any.
+- You have the right to apply for athletic scholarships, if offered by the District.

 - You have the right to receive equitable treatment and benefits in the provision of all the following related to athletics, if any are provided by the District: